Harissa Chicken with Rice

 • In a large non-stick pan, heat olive oil over medium-high heat until shimmering.
 Add chicken and carrots and cook until lightly browned, about 6 to 8 minutes.

-• Add dates, ½ cup of water and harissa paste to taste.
+• Add dates, ½ cup of water and harissa paste to taste (1 to 2 tablespoons depending on how spicy it is).
 Cook until the liquid has thickened and the chicken is thoroughly cooked, about 2 to 4 minutes.
 Taste and season with salt and pepper (I like ½ teaspoon salt and ¼ teaspoon pepper).

-• In a medium bowl, combine the labneh, 1 tablespoon vinegar, and salt and pepper to taste.
-Taste and add more vinegar if desired.
+• In a medium bowl, combine the labneh, 1 tablespoon lemon juice, and salt and pepper to taste.
+Taste and add more lemon juice if desired.

 • To serve, add rice and chicken with carrots to bowls.
-Top with some of the labneh mixture and garnish with parsley.
+Drizzle with the labneh mixture and garnish with fresh parsley.

 Notes

-8. Leftovers: Store covered in the refrigerator for up to 4 days.
+7. Storage: Store leftovers in an airtight container in the refrigerator for up to 4 days.

 Nutrition